-Admissions Che ecklist for All Programs: ☐ Appointme ent with an Admissions Representative ☐ Complete A Admissions Testing (see program acceptance criteria below) ☐ Completed Enrollment Application and paid a non-refundable \$50 Application Fee Copy of Dri iver's License (at least 18 years old) or a state issued identification ☐ Official Hig h School Transcripts and/or Official GED Transcripts ☐ Transcripts s from all prior colleges/universities attended (if applicable) o Offi icial Transcripts required for students requesting transfer credit evaluation □ Level II Cr riminal Background check (must be valid upon start date of the program) ee for the Professional Nursing program will be waived for a Taylor College Practical who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
-Additional l Requirements for Nursing Programs with a Wait List: inte the App acce inst app Orie req will Additional □ Act applicants will participate in a verbal interview with the nursing program director.
-This erview is scored, and applicants scoring Average or Exceptional will be moved higher on list than those scoring Below Average.
-This program is expected to have a waiting list. plicants will be considered for admission once all requirements are turned in for the eptance committee to review.
-One criterion which may put students on the waiting list tead of being immediately accepted is the verbal interview requirement.
-Accepted plicants will be notified and must complete the remainder of any requirements prior to entation to be allowed to start classes.
-Accepted applicants who do not complete all uirements will be moved to the bottom of the waiting list and another qualified applicant libe chosen.
-Requirements for Professional Nursing Bridge Entry Option: ive License to practice as a Licensed Practical Nurse actical Nurse Education transcripts Additional l Requirements for Physical Therapist Assistant: em j omit two (2) Official Reference Questionnaires (Professional references, such as past ployer, academic, etc.; References cannot be related to student).
-Implete 8 Documented observation hours in a Physical Therapy Setting e Typed Essay; Essay topics will vary per student Acceptance Criter ria: (earned ass nigh school diploma, General Equivalency Diploma (GED), or higher education credential sociate degree or higher) missions Testing ■ Pr of e rofessional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score 62% or Wonderlic SLE minimum score of 22 ysical Therapist Assistant: Wonderlic SLE minimum score of 20

-Practical Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 54% or Wonderlic SLE minimum Score of 18
+Admissions Checklist for All Programs: ntment with an Admissions Representative ☐ Compl ete Admissions Testing (see program acceptance criteria below) ☐ Compl eted Enrollment Application and paid a non-refundable \$50 Application Fee □ Copy o f Driver's License (at least 18 years old) or a state issued identification l High School Transcripts and/or Official GED Transcripts ripts from all prior colleges/universities attended (if applicable) 0 Official Transcripts required for students requesting transfer credit evaluation □ Level II Criminal Background check (must be valid upon start date of the program) on Fee for the Professional Nursing program will be waived for a Taylor College Practical ate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
+Additio onal Requirements for Nursing Programs with a Wait List: All applicants will participate in a verbal interview with the nursing program director.
+This interview is scored, and applicants scoring Average or Exceptional will be moved higher on the list than those scoring Below Average.
+This program is expected to have a waiting list.
+Applicants will be considered for admission once all requirements are turned in for the acceptance committee to review.
+One criterion which may put students on the waiting list instead of being immediately accepted is the verbal interview requirement.
+Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
+Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen.
+Onal Requirements for Professional Nursing Bridge Entry Option: Active License to practice as a Licensed Practical Nurse Practical Nurse Education transcripts Additio onal Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
+Complete 8 Documented observation hours in a Physical Therapy Setting One Typed Essay; Essay topics will vary per student Acceptance C riteria: (earne s a high school diploma, General Equivalency Diploma (GED), or higher education credential d associate degree or higher) g Admissions Testing : Professional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 62%.
+Physical Therapist Assistant: Wonderlic SLE minimum score of 20 Practical Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 54%.